Buyer Education For Two Way Radios

 Make sure the two-way radio you choose is right for the area you want to cover.
 While walkie talkie range varies from one device from another, high levels of interference will significantly decrease the quality of your communications.

-Generally, walk-throughs are recommended for large cities and bustling suburban areas when purchasing long-range walkie talkies or long-range two-way radios because these areas are subject to significant interference.
+Generally, walk-throughs are recommended for NY two way radios, and two way radios in other large cities and bustling suburban areas when purchasing long-range walkie talkies or long-range two-way radios because these areas are subject to significant interference.

-When buying a two-way radio, make sure that the radio dealer you’re purchasing from gives you the correct warranty.
+When buying a two-way radio, make sure that the radio dealer you’re purchasing from gives you the correct warranty and exposes you to the right education on two-way radios.
 Keep in mind that most two-way radios come with warranties that cover them for more than one year from the date of original purchase.

 Make sure that the online seller is providing you with a Motorola warranty and not their own in-house warranty service which may differ from a legitimate factory warranty.